Menu

 The distance between CG's forward and back limits — called the CG range — is certified for an aircraft by the manufacturer.

-if the CG is displaced too far forward on the longitudinal axis, a nose-heavy condition will result.
+If the CG is displaced too far forward on the longitudinal axis, a nose-heavy condition will result.
 If the CG is displaced too far aft on the longitudinal axis, a tail-heavy condition results.
 A center of gravity outside of the permissible CG range can result in an unstable or hazardous flight condition.

 The position of the lateral CG is not computed in all aircraft.
 However, pilots must be aware that adverse effects arise as a result of a laterally unbalanced condition.
 A lateral unbalance occurs if the fuel load is mismanaged by supplying the engine(s) unevenly from tanks on one side of the airplane.
 This can be offset with rudder trim or constant control pressure.
 The result will be an out-of-streamline aircraft with more drag and decreased efficiency.